Liqwid-Labs/liqwid-libs/README.md

 # `liqwid-plutarch-extra` (aka LPE)

-Public discussion and assistance can be found on [discord](https://discord.gg/yGkjxrYueB) @ #liqwid-plutarch-extra
+Public discussion and assistance can be found on [discord](https://discord.gg/yGkjxrYueB) @ #liqwid-plutarch-extra.
+Issues and project-management-related information are tracked on [Notion](https://www.notion.so/liqwid/).

 ## What is this?